InternetSociety/IETF-Ornithology/src/IETF/BOFs/intro.md

 Often, before working groups are formed, meetings are organized to assess if there is enough clarity and interest around a particular issue to form a working group.

-At IETF123 there are four BoFs scheduled.
+At IETF124 there are three BoFs scheduled.

 [^note]: BOF comes from “Birds of a feather flock together” an English proverb, also the inspiration for the esoteric title of this document.